seungpoemz/TRASHCAN/README.md

 ## **Running the classification and articles API Locally**

--Clone the repository to your local machine and change the directory to trascan-be
+- Clone the repository to your local machine and change the directory to trascan-be
 ```bash
 git clone https://github.com/TRASCAN-app/Cloud-Computing.git
 cd Cloud-Computing/trascan-be/